JRVarsity/VS-Documentation/Creating Multiple Site Headers.md

+#### Preface:

+We're going to be removing the global site header that appears on every page in order to create unique headers per page / page type template.

 1. Within Shopify, navigate to “Online Store” > “Themes” > “•••” > “Edit code”

 2. In the theme’s code editor, navigate to “Sections” and select “+ Add a new section”